 How do I advance my career as an accounting manager?

 Additional education and obtaining certifications are two ways to advance your career as an accounting manager.
 The vast majority of accounting manager positions require a bachelor's degree.
 If you do not have one yet, that should be a priority.
 If you already have your bachelor's degree, think about getting your MBA (Masters in Business Administration).
-This advanced degree not only makes you more valuable to your current company but will also make you more marketable industry-wide.
-In addition, an accounting manager position is about as high as you can go with a bachelor's degree in the field.
+This advanced degree not only makes you more valuable to your current company but will also make you more marketable industry-wide and is offered by many schools throughout the U.S. In addition, an accounting manager position is about as high as you can go with a bachelor's degree in the field.
 Many of the positions you will aspire to from there will require an MBA and or certifications, such as becoming a certified public accountant.
 Once you are a CPA or obtain an MBA the career possibilities significantly increase.
 Getting it done now will put you ahead of the game, and an MBA allows you to command more money in your current position.
 Accounting is a proven, stable, career choice in which you can garner a lucrative salary.
 A management position will provide you with a career, not just a job.